 You probably have heard about the spring classics, Milan San Remo, the Tour of Flanders, Liege-Bastogne-Liege, The Amstel Gold Race, or the Paris – Roubaix.
-I have my own spring classics, biking through the flowers fields near Lisse and up along the North Zee beach between Noordwijk and Zandvoort.
-This is what you can experience on my spring classic.
+I have my own spring classics, biking through the flower fields near Lisse and up along the North Zee beach between Noordwijk and Zandvoort.
+This is what you can experience in my spring classic.

 My spring classics are three rides that I do every spring since I came to the Netherlands.
 The rides are: